What is the definition of idolatry?

 Idolatry extends beyond the worship of idols and images and false gods.
 Our modern idols are many and varied.
 Even for those who do not bow physically before a statue, idolatry is a matter of the heart—pride, self-centeredness, greed, gluttony, a love for possessions and ultimately rebellion against God.
 Is it any wonder that God hates it?

-Recommended Resources: No Gods But God: Confronting Our Modern-Day Idolatry by Dennis Newkirk and Logos Bible Software.
+Recommended Resource: No Gods But God: Confronting Our Modern-Day Idolatry by Dennis Newkirk

 What are some modern forms of idolatry?